Paralegal Schools in Wyoming

 Comparison of Paralegal Programs

 The table below will help you compare not-for-profit paralegal and legal studies programs in Wyoming based on various factors.
-The table includes the paralegal programs offered, the graduation rate for first-time bachelor’s degree seekers, and the average net price of tuition for in-state students after financial aid awards.
+The table includes paralegal program-specific information such as the programs offered and whether there are any online options.
+It also includes general school information to help you compare the colleges and universities that host these programs, including overall acceptance rate, graduation rate for first-time bachelor’s degree seekers, median debt for graduates, and net tuition per year for full-time undergraduate study.
 We have also included information on approval by the American Bar Association (ABA).
 While ABA approval is not required in order to work as a paralegal, it is a mark of program quality that is preferred by many employers.

 |School||ABA Approved?||Paralegal Degree(s)||Acceptance Rate6||Grad Rate1||Online Options?||Median Debt7||Net Price1||Casper College (Casper)||Yes||Certificate-Legal Assistant;|